jtarrio/pascual/manual/chapter2.md

 ### While-do

-The second loop statement in the Pascal language is "while-do," which works the opposite way from "repeat-until."
+The second loop statement in the Pascal language is "while-do," which is the opposite of "repeat-until."
 Where "repeat-until" first executes the statements and then checks if it should stop looping, "while-do" first checks the condition, and if it is true, it runs the statement and then loops.

 Since "while-do" is the opposite of "repeat-until," let's see it in action in a program opposite to the game in the previous section: this time, the player chooses a number, and the computer tries to guess it.